Skip to main content

 Statute of Limitations Defense

 In Connecticut, the statute of limitations for credit card debt is 6 years.
 If your last payment was more than 6 years ago, the debt is time-barred.
-Portfolio Recovery Associates is known for suing on old debts — check your dates carefully.
+Portfolio Recovery Associates has been the subject of CFPB findings related to suing on time-barred debts — check your dates carefully and raise the SOL defense in your Answer.

 Lack of Standing / Chain of Title